Pubs in Southeast

 One-room hole in the wall neighborhood pub with good taplist and very good food.
 Popular regulars' hangout.
 Big rollup door opens to the sidewalk tables in good-weather days.

-Cash-only bar with generous beer patio.
+Covid-19 saw APEX switch to credit cards.
+Roomy, long bar, generous beer patio.
 Like San Francisco's Toronado, this is something of a love-it-or-hate-it place, but the beer selection is usually first-rate.
 No kitchen, but take-out from neighboring Gordito's or occasional food trucks parked in front is always acceptable.
 Just don't climb over the fence!
+NOTE: Covid-19 vaccine checks are mandatory.
+Unvaxed are refused service and told to leave.

 Roomy, rambling taproom features full range of Baerlic Brewing's beers.
 No kitchen, but food ordered from nearby eateries or brought from home is accepted.

 It should be axiomatic that a sandwich shop named Meat Cheese Bread would have an affiliated bar named Beer.
 Originally, this was a smallish two-room pub with bar in front and quiet back room, old-school breweriana everywhere, and well chosen selection of craft taps and bottles.
 More recently, a 2018 expansion saw a near-doubling in the venue's size, opening up a second room in the space right next door.
 Order food from next door and they'll deliver, too.

 Originally a small beer specialty shop located on SE Belmont St very near the Horse Brass, Belmont Station moved and expanded to the current SE Stark location several years ago, increasing the selection and adding a beer café.
 Widely considered to be one of the best of its kind in Portland.